d0tTino/DeepThought-ReThought/README.md

 Tests are implemented using the `pytest` framework.
 To run the tests:

 1. Ensure a NATS server with JetStream enabled is running and accessible (see [Running a Local NATS Server](#running-a-local-nats-server)).
+    * If no server is available, tests that require NATS will be skipped automatically.
 2. Navigate to the root directory of the project.
 3. Run pytest:
     ```bash